 Hong Kong is one of the most densely populated cities in the world.
 As such, there are a number of unspoken rules that locals adopt to make life in a busy city more friendly and more convenient for all.
 Here are a few:

-• Loud conversations in public areas are viewed as inconsiderate to others.
+• Loud conversations, music or videos in public areas are viewed as inconsiderate to others.

 • When taking public transport, it is customary to let passengers off before you enter.